-Urban Density: Fulton et al (2001) compute density measures for 1982 and 1997, but instead of using just land area in the denominator, they derive acres devoted to urban uses from the National Resources Institute's national survey of land use.
+Urban Density.
+Fulton et al. (2001) compute density measures for 1982 and 1997, but instead of using just land area in the denominator, they derive acres devoted to urban uses from the National Resources Institute's (NRI) national survey of land use.
 We convert acres to square miles.
-This measure, PMSA population divided by urban acres is calculated for both 1982 and 1997.
-Then, since we know the change in population for 1982 to 1997 and the change in urbanized acres for 1982-1997, we can divide the two, and thus calculate the "marginal density".
-This tells us how many people were added to the PMSA over the 15 year span for each new acre of land developed for urban use.
-The authors note that their measures are not simply residential densities, but instead overall densities based on all land urbanized to meet population growth.
+This measure, PMSA population divided by urban square miles, is calculated for both 1982 and 1997.
+Because we know the change in population for 1982 to 1997 and the change in urbanized square miles for 1982 to 1997, we can divide the two, and thus calculate the marginal density to find out how many people were added to the PMSA over the fifteenyear span for each new square mile of land developed for urban use.
+The authors note that their measures are not simply residential densities, but overall densities based on all land urbanized to meet population growth.

-Each density measure has strengths and weaknesses, and thus is included in the analysis for different reasons.
-A major strength of the Census Population Density measure is that it is conceptually simple - it provides a simple average density for each MSA, and is easy to interpret.
-Furthermore, given that it measures residential population density, it gives an intuitive description of the closeness of people to one another in an MSA, and thus is reflective of the above theory.
-Lastly, the data to construct these measures is readily available, even down to small units like tracts.
-Yet, Census Density has several weaknesses.
-First, given that the total land area for an MSA or PMSA changes very little across years, over time the variables primarily reflect population changes, even accounting for changes to MSA definitions.
-Also, these measures abstract out a lot of information.
+Each density measure has strengths and weaknesses and therefore is included in the analysis for different reasons.
+A major strength of the Census population density measure is that it is conceptually simple; it provides a simple average density for each MSA and is easy to interpret.
+Furthermore, given that it measures residential population density, it gives an intuitive description of the closeness of people to one another in an MSA and is reflective of our theory.
+Last, the data to construct these measures are readily available, even down to small units such as tracts.
+Yet, Census density has several weaknesses.
+First, given that the total land area for an MSA or PMSA changes very little across years, over time, the variables primarily reflect population changes, even accounting for changes to MSA definitions.
+These measures also abstract out a large amount of information.
 Specifically, they do not depict how population is distributed within an MSA, instead, often incorrectly, averaging population evenly over the entire MSA.

-The Urban Density measures, along with marginal density, have distinctive strengths.
-First, Fulton et al's (2001) study was the first to measure metropolitan area density using an actual measurement of urban land.
-Given that urbanized land has been drastically increasing over time, we are more likely to observe decreases in density over time than with the Census Population Density measures if population grows at a slower rate.
-Clearly, these measures more closely track increases in urban lands, and show how density reacts to these changes over time.
-Thus, these measures are not simply charting changes in population, but instead are documenting relationships between population and land area, and doing a better job at this than Census Population Density.
-Yet, similar to Census Population Density, these measures also are only an average density across the entire MSA/PMSA, and thus abstract out much information about how population is distributed within an MSA/PMSA.
+The urban density measures, along with marginal density, have distinctive strengths.
+The Fulton et al. (2001) study was the first to measure metropolitan area density using an actual measurement of urban land.
+Given that urbanized land has been drastically increasing over time, we are more likely to observe decreases in density over time than with the Census population density measures if population grows at a slower rate.
+Clearly, these measures more closely track increases in urban lands and show how density reacts to these changes over time.
+Thus, these measures are not simply charting changes in population, but instead are documenting relationships between population and land area, and doing a better job at this than Census population density.
+Yet, similar to Census population density, these measures also are only an average density across the entire MSA or PMSA, and thus abstract out much information about how population is distributed within an MSA or PMSA.

-To the extent that the Percent in UA measure defines land as urban by its ability to meet a particular residential density threshold, it once again captures the notion of the closeness of people depicted in the theory section.
-But, this measure is not explicitly density, but instead just a description of a minimum density.
-Thus, with this measure we do not even have an estimate of an average density across the whole MSA, and do not know whether most of the MSA contains densities close to the threshold, or whether segments of the MSA have densities high above it.
-Thus, here too, much information is also abstracted away.
+To the extent that the percent in UA measure defines land as urban by its ability to meet a particular residential density threshold, it once again captures the notion of the closeness of people depicted in the theory section.
+This measure is not explicitly density, but instead only a description of a minimum density.
+With this measure we do not even have an estimate of an average density across the whole MSA and do not know whether most of an MSA contains densities close to the threshold, or whether segments of an MSA have densities high above it.
+Here, too, much information is abstracted away.